HEPTHools/Adinkra/README.md

 ## Tutorials

 Click [here](https://hepthools.github.io/Adinkra/Examples/) for various tutorials on how to use the functions of the adinkra.m package.
+These tutorials require the installation of Adinkra.m.

 ## Installation Instructions